GlacioHack/xdem/doc/source/coregistration.md

 blockwise.fit(ref_dem, tba_dem_shifted)
 aligned_dem = blockwise.apply(tba_dem_shifted)
 ```
 In this example, processing is performed sequentially.
-It is possible to enable multiprocessing on {class}`~xdem.coreg.BlockwiseCoreg`, the configuration is described in the advanced examples.
+However, it is possible to enable multiprocessing on {class}`~xdem.coreg.BlockwiseCoreg`, the configuration is described in the advanced examples.

 ```{code-cell} ipython3
 :tags: [remove-cell]